wunderio/elasticsearch_helper/UPGRADE.md

   }
 ```

+This method needs to be explicitly implemented in every index plugin.

+#### getIndexDefinition()

-Additionally, in Elasticsearch Helper 5.x and 6.x index plugins usually defined index settings in `setup()`
+In Elasticsearch Helper 5.x and 6.x index plugins usually defined index settings in `setup()`
 method.

-In Elasticsearch Helper 7.x method `public function getIndexDefinition()` has been added to
-`ElasticsearchIndexInterface` to make it easier to configure the index settings.
+In Elasticsearch Helper 7.x method `getIndexDefinition()` makes it easier to configure index settings.

 Example: